 However, I actually need the people of Tideswell to support me, and actively assist me in my research.
 It should be noted that I’m now encountering reluctancy to talk about the tunnels.
 However, it is my belief that they are there, so why the secrecy?
 Some people know more than they are letting on.
 Help me peeps.
 Let’s find these tunnels.

-I called at Blake House, I had previously pushed my letter of introduction through the door, the family who now own the house were more than happy to have a chat.
+I called at Blake House, I had previously pushed my letter of introduction through the door, the family who now owns the house were more than happy to have a chat.
 The owner, Phil Dobbin, said that he was fascinated by the concept but hadn’t had a chance to investigate further.
-Outside the house at ground level there is a small lintel. the stone directly underneath it was loose and we managed to pull it away, revealing a small cavity but noting that could be seen in detail.
-Mr Dobbin, said he wanted to pull up the flaggs in the garden to investigate further , at some point.
+Outside the house, at ground level, there is a small lintel. the stone directly underneath it was loose and we managed to pull it away, revealing a small cavity but noting that could be seen in detail.
+Mr Dobbin, said he wanted to pull up the flags in the garden to investigate further, at some point.